skberg/skberg/README.md

 ### Hi there 👋

-Who is Svenn kristoff berg
+Who is Svenn Kristoff Berg

 - 🔭 I’m currently working on: Flutter and an F1 Web pages
 - 🌱 I’m currently learning: Flutter & Python